Considering HIV Treatment

 Table of Contents

 Treatment with HIV drugs can improve quality of life and help people living with HIV (HIV-positive people) stay healthier longer.
 But starting treatment is a big decision.
 In order to get the most benefit from HIV drugs, they must be used just the way they are prescribed.
 Taking your treatment correctly is as important as which drugs you and your health care provider choose.
-So before you get started, make sure you are ready to commit to taking your HIV drugs the right way, every day for your own health!
+So before you get started, it is important that you be able to commit to taking your HIV drugs the right way, every day for your own health!
 This takes a combination of the right health care provider, enough knowledge about HIV, and a positive attitude.

-You and your health care provider are a team working together to make the best treatment decisions for you.
-Ask yourself a few questions: Do I have confidence in my provider?
+In an ideal world, you and your health care provider are a team working together to make the best treatment decisions for you.
+You may want to ask yourself a few questions about your relationship with your health care provider: Do I have confidence in my provider?
 Can I be totally honest with him or her?
-Is he or she available when I have questions?
+Is she or he available when I have questions?
 Does he or she take my concerns seriously?
 If so, great!

-If not, try to make changes.
-Write down the questions you would like to ask your health care provider before you go to visits.
-It is important to answer your provider's questions with the truth, not with what you think she or he wants to hear.
-If that still does not work, it may be time to look for another provider.
+If not, you may want to make some changes.
+Although it can be difficult, you may want to ask your provider directly if she or he will be available for questions.
+If you do not feel fully respected or taken seriously, you may consider telling your provider that you are concerned that your relationship is not as strong as it could be because of how you feel.
+It may help to write down the questions you would like to ask your health care provider before you go to visits.
+Finally, it is always important to answer your provider's questions with the truth, not with what you think she or he wants to hear.
+If these steps still do not work, it may be time to look for another provider.

 It is also wise to have a health care provider who is an HIV specialist.
 Health care providers who devote most of their time to HIV are best able to manage this complicated condition.
-Helpful suggestions for HIV specialists near you can come from friends, ASOs (AIDS Service Organizations), or by checking with the American Academy of HIV Medicine (AAHIVM).
+Helpful suggestions for HIV specialists near you can come from friends and/or ASOs (AIDS Service Organizations), or by checking with the American Academy of HIV Medicine (AAHIVM).
 To find an ASO in your area, click here or look at the AAHIVM's Referral Link.
+For services worldwide, please use AIDSmap's e-atlas.

 HIV is a virus that infects and destroys CD4 cells.
 CD4 cells are part of the body's immune system.
-The immune system protects the body from germs.
+The immune system protects the body from germs such as bacteria, fungi, and other viruses.
 When the immune system loses too many CD4 cells, it becomes weak and is unable to fight off germs.
 At this point, HIV+ people are at risk of getting opportunistic infections (OIs) that can cause serious illness or death.

 Scientists have developed drugs that stop HIV from making copies of itself (multiplying).
 These drugs are grouped into classes.
 Each class of drugs works to stop HIV at a certain point in its life cycle.
 So far there are five classes of drugs: